WonderLawrence/nimo-markdown-cv/index.md

 ### **Tencent Games, Timi J3 Studio** `July 2020 -`

 _FPS Mobile Game Based On Famous IP_<br>
-In order to anthropomorphize the AI obstacle avoidance behavior, Independently implement the ORCA algorithm plugin for obstacle avoidance instead of using the engine slolution of simple RVO algorithm.
+In order to anthropomorphize the AI obstacle avoidance behavior, independently implement the ORCA algorithm plugin for obstacle avoidance instead of using the engine slolution of simple RVO algorithm.
 As a result, we avoid the risk of AI moving out of navmesh boundary, and also solve the first-person perspective shaking problem which is originated in UE4 RVO algorithm.
-On the other hand, We also optimize the multi AI avoidance behavior in corner terrain with this plugin.<br>
+On the other hand, we also optimize the multi AI avoidance behavior in corner terrain with this plugin.<br>

 Responsible for the development of AI shooting and skill using behavior, design and implement the throwing skill framework for AI, anthropomorphize the throwing skill behavior of AI in corner terrain.<br>

 Implement a python development evevironment based on C++ message dispatcher framework.
-RPC framework based on python3.6 was also implemented on this project. this will contribute a lot to the team development efficiency.<br>
+RPC framework based on python3.6 was also implemented on this project.
+This will contribute a lot to the team development efficiency.<br>

 ### **Netease Games, Zen Studio** `July 2018 - July 2020`

 _harry potter magic awakened_<br>